Sheko100/alx-pre_course/0x01-git/README.md

-git project in the ALX software engineer program
+project for learning git by the ALX program